 Applicants: Please note that AACN does not provide information to applicants about their NursingCAS application or have access to application data or status.
 Please contact NursingCAS customer support at 617-612-2880 or email@example.com, or your selected programs(s) directly for NursingCAS-related inquiries.

 NursingCAS was developed to maximize capacity in schools of nursing and fill all available seats.
 Even though enrollment and applications to schools of nursing have increased significantly for the past few years, a large number of schools report having room to accommodate additional students each year.
-In 2011, over 75,000 qualified applications were turned away for baccalaureate and graduate nursing programs, even though more than 15,000 available seats went unfilled.
+In the 2014-2015 academic year, over 68,000 qualified applications were turned away for baccalaureate and graduate nursing programs, even though a significant number of available seats went unfilled.
 NursingCAS provides a much-needed mechanism to direct students looking to gain entry into nursing school with open seats at participating institutions.
 Learn more about how this is impacting your state.